IbraheemAlSaady/aspnetcore-sandy/README.md

 # Sandy

 Sandy is a logger for .NET Core that will help you to log your request information in a json format into files.
-The request information includes: Url path, Body, Headers, host, remote address, remote port, in addition to other attributes...

 ##Installation